Home | About | Photos | Attractions | Maps | FAQ | Schedule | Registration | Rules | Weather | Sponsors | Contact

 In the heart of "Astronomy Country"

 New Mexico is one of the world's leading centers of astronomical research.
 The state is host to two national observatories, three national laboratories, and three state universities that operate vigorous astronomy programs.
 Apache Point Observatory is the site of the Sloan Digital Sky Survey, and, along with the National Solar Observatory, operates a popular visitor center for the public.
 Amateur astronomers from around the world plan vacations to take advantage of New Mexico's dark skies, now protected from light pollution by a state law enacted in 1999.

 Socorro hosts the National Radio Astronomy Observatory, which operates the world-famous Very Large Array (VLA) and Very Long Baseline Array (VLBA) radio telescopes.
 The VLA Visitor Center welcomes visitors from around the world all year long.
 Socorro's New Mexico Tech, a nationally-recognized research university, operates the 2.4 meter telescope that comprises part of the Magdalena Ridge Observatory, which sits atop South Baldy (10,500 feet), about 25 miles west of Socorro.
 Also located at the Observatory is the beginnings of a 10 element optical Interferometer instrument which will probe the cores of distant galaxies.
 MIT Lincoln Labs operates the LINEAR observatory a few miles southwest of Socorro, which has broken all records for discovering new asteroids and comets.

-Socorro also is the ideal starting point for your astronomical vacation tour, less than a day's drive from McDonald Observatory in Texas as well as the Lowell Observatory and Kitt Peak National Observatory in Arizona.
+Socorro also is the ideal starting point for your astronomical vacation tour, less than a day's drive from McDonald Observatory in Texas, the Lowell Observatory in Northern Arizona, and Kitt Peak National Observatory in Southern Arizona.

 It's Dark Here